Introduction

 • provide us with your personal data by any other means.

-This website is not intended for children, and we do not knowingly collect data relating to children on this website.
-However, where UCW processes personal data of children in its business operations, we ensure that appropriate safeguards and consent are obtained from parents or caregivers as applicable.
-If you are under the age of 16 and wish to submit an application or other personal data to UCW, please contact the Privacy and Data Protection Officer at [email protected] for further information about obtaining parental consent.
+This website is not intended for children and we do not knowingly collect data relating to children.
+However, where UCW processes personal data of children, we ensure that appropriate safeguards and consent are obtained from parents or caregivers as applicable.

-This website is operated on behalf of Learningwise Education Inc., a company registered in Canada with number C0849692.
+This website is operated on behalf of Learningwise Education Inc., a company registered in British Columbia (C0849692).

 Email address: [email protected]

-The personal data that we collect, use, disclose, transfer, and process through this website and our educational programs and business activities include:
+The personal data that we collect, use, disclose, transfer, process through this website and our business activities include:

-• Contact Data includes billing address, temporary and permanent residential addresses, mailing address, country of residence, email address, and telephone numbers.
+• Contact Data includes temporary and permanent residential addresses, postal address, email address, and telephone numbers.

-• Emergency Contact Data includes the names and contact information of your next of kin, which will allow us to communicate with these persons in the event of an emergency that has involved you.
-It is your responsibility to ensure that you do not provide us with such information unless you have notified your emergency contacts and obtained their authorization to provide their information to us.
+• Emergency Contact Data includes the contact information of your next of kin that allow us to communicate with them in an emergency.
+It is your responsibility to obtain their authorization before providing their information to us.

-• Employment Data includes the name of your employer, start date, end dates, your job title, and your contact details at work (email address, telephone number and mailing address).
-This information may be required when a student is sponsored by their employer.
+• Employment Data includes the contact details of your employer, start date, end date, and job title (e.g., student is sponsored by their employer).

-• Financial Data includes billing address, payment information, student loan information, bank account information, payment card details, and records about products and services that you have purchased from UCW.
-This information is collected to allow UCW to process payments and other financial transactions between you (or others on your behalf) and UCW.
+• Financial Data includes billing address, payment information, loan information, financial account information, and records about products and services that you have purchased from UCW.
+This information is collected for processing financial transactions between you (or others on your behalf) and UCW.

-• Health Data includes information relating to your health, including doctors’ notes, medical records, information related to allergies, dietary requirements, medical conditions, or disabilities, and requests for accommodation.
+• Health Data includes information on your health, doctor’s notes, medical records, allergies, dietary requirements, medical conditions, disabilities, and requests for accommodation.

-• Identity Data includes first name, maiden name, last name, username or similar identifier, title, date of birth, gender identity, marital status, Unique Learner Number, nationality, residency status, disability declaration, criminal conviction declaration, third party student reference number where that third party shares your data with us, and photographic images.
+• Identity Data includes first name, maiden name, surname, username or similar identifier, title, birthday, gender identity, marital status, Unique Learner Number, nationality, residency status, disability declaration, criminal conviction declaration, photographic images, and third party student reference number where that third party shares your data with us.

 • Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.

-• Profile Data includes any of your usernames and passwords, enquiries or requests made by you, purchases or orders made by you, your interests, preferences, feedback, and survey responses.
+• Profile Data includes your usernames and passwords, enquiries, orders, interests, preferences, feedback, and survey responses.

-• Student Data is collected when you apply or register for, or enroll in, one of our educational programs and is used to assess your eligibility and to enroll, deliver, manage, and terminate your educational services at UCW.
+• Student Data is collected when you apply or enroll in our programs and it is used to deliver, manage, and terminate educational services.
 Student Data includes your:

 • Contact Data